AZ Civil Rights

 Qualified Immunity and Municipal Liability

-Police misconduct litigation frequently involves qualified immunity defenses, which may shield officers from liability unless clearly established law was violated.
+Police misconduct litigation frequently involves qualified immunity defenses, which may shield officers from liability unless the law was clearly established.
 Claims against municipalities require proof that a policy, custom, or failure to train caused the constitutional violation.

 These legal standards demand careful factual development and strategic litigation.